Abdulla-Bin-Aziz/Abdulla-Bin-Aziz/README.md

-# Hi, I'm Abdullah Arman 👋
+# Hi, I'm Abdulla Aziz 👋
 #### I am Web Developer
 I’m a Front End Web developer passionate about making error-free websites with 100% client satisfaction.
 I love to solve real-world problems.
 I am strategic and goal-oriented, and I always work with an end goal in mind.
 I pride myself on doing quality work and maintaining excellent communication.